Akshat-304/Book-Breeze/README.md

 # Book-Breeze E-Commerce CLI
-A command-line-based E-Commerce system that allows customers, admins, vendors, and delivery executives to interact seamlessly.
+An E-Commerce CLI that provides functionalities for customers, administrators, vendors and delivery executives to interact with the system.
+It is connected to MySQL database.

 # Features
 ## Customers